isotope-project/ssa-densem/toplas-revision-notes.md

 	presence of loops, because they are litmus-test focused.
 (So soundness of loop unrolling is not known!)

    3. Concretely, what do we do?
+[DONE}

       - We give a type system and equational theory for λSSA.
       - We prove the soundness of syntactic substitution for this language.